juntai-zheng/mlflow-apps/README.rst

 dnn-regression
 ~~~~~~~~~~~~~~

-This app creates and fits a Tensorflow `DNNRegressor`_ model based on
+This app creates and fits a TensorFlow `DNNRegressor`_ model based on
 parquet-formatted input data.
 Then, the application exports the model to
 a local file and logs the model using MLflow’s APIs.
 See more info
 `here`_.